(CNN) — Picture Paris, and you conjure images of the Eiffel Tower soaring above the city.

 The Normandy-born photographer also suggests the Rue Saint-Dominique, when you're walking from Invalides to the Champ de Mars; the top of the Sacré-Cœur basilica; and the top of the Arc de Triomphe because of its relative proximity to the Eiffel Tower and the impressive panoramas.

 Where to eat nearby

-If you can't splurge at Le Jules Verne, Alain Ducasse's magnificent Michelin-starred restaurant perched on the second floor of the Eiffel Tower, there are a few nearby eateries that aren't tourist traps.
-Inside the newly renovated Musée de l'Homme (Museum of Mankind) on the Trocadéro, the Café de l'Homme has one of the city's finest terraces where you can indulge in the Eiffel Tower views paired with creative French cuisine showcasing seasonal products (like heirloom tomatoes and summer truffles).
+If you can't splurge at Le Jules Verne, the magnificent restaurant perched on the second floor of the Eiffel Tower, there are a few nearby eateries that aren't tourist traps.
+Inside the Musée de l'Homme (Museum of Mankind) on the Trocadéro, the Café de l'Homme has one of the city's finest terraces where you can indulge in the Eiffel Tower views paired with creative French cuisine showcasing seasonal products (like heirloom tomatoes and summer truffles).
 The Eiffel Tower views are also dynamite from Les Ombres, the rooftop restaurant on top of the nearby Quai Branly museum, and the seasonal Krug Terrace at the Shangri-La Hotel.
-Philippe Excoffier, head chef at the American Embassy for 11 years, runs an eponymous bistro that's just a 10-minute walk away from the Eiffel Tower.
+Philippe Excoffier, head chef at the American Embassy for more than a decade, runs an eponymous bistro that's just a 10-minute walk away from the Eiffel Tower.
 You'll notice a devoted crowd of regulars tucking into the prix-fixe lunch.

 A note to diners: In Paris, it's always best to call/email ahead for reservations.
 If you didn't get a chance to do that, the famous Rue Cler market street is also a stone's throw away, and you can pick up picnic items at the specialty food stores lining this pedestrianized thoroughfare.